dosarkz/paypost/README.md

 # Paypost

-> The module for accepting payments by Kazpost
+> The module for accepting payments by Kazpost for laravel 5 and high

 - installation
 - example